-- The Amerisleep Revere has a reputation for comfort with hundreds of reviewers, and an established track record.
+- The Amerisleep AS2 has a reputation for comfort with hundreds of reviewers, and an established track record.
 It’s designed with back support in mind, and should be suitable for most sleepers.

 - The Helix mattress gives you the opportunity to tweak it to find that perfect match for your back.
 If you have a general idea of how a mattress should be for your back, they can make it for you.